 Did you enjoy my Soysage recipe?!
 If so, go check out my Vegan Black Bean Brownies recipe!

 Okay…I know what you are thinking.
 Black beans have NO PLACE in the world of decadent and sinful desserts.
-But I promise you, these vegan black bean dessert brownies taste so much like regular brownies that my friends and family couldn’t tell the difference.
-If anything, they are MORE chocolaty and MORE fudgy than regular …
+But I promise you, these black bean dessert brownies taste so much like regular brownies that my friends and family couldn’t tell the difference.
+If anything, they are MORE chocolaty and MORE fudgy than regular boxed …